Who Are You?

 “Be still, and know [yada] that I am God” - Psalm 46:10

-As we have seen, although the Soul temperarily dwells within the body, it is not the body.
-In order for the Soul to break free from the duality of embodied life it is helpful to enter into times of quiet stillness.
-It is in such time that the Soul knows or realizes its eternal relationship with God.
+As we have seen, although the Soul temporarily dwells within the physical body, it is not the body, not physical.
+In order for the Soul to break free from the duality of embodied life, it is helpful to enter into times of quiet stillness.
+It is within such stillness that the Soul knows or realizes its eternal relationship with God and awakens to its true identity.

-The Bible gives a few examples of meditation but lacks the detailed instuction of some other texts:
+The Bible gives a few examples of meditation but lacks the detailed instructions of some other texts.

 And Isaac went out to meditate [śûaḥ] in the field toward evening.
 And he lifted up his eyes and saw, and behold, there were camels coming - Genesis 24:63.